visibilityspots/blog/articles/linux/vagrant-setup.md

 * automating the actual box creation by for example [jenkins](https://jenkins-ci.org)
 * auto update the base boxes processed like a development box using the [ansible](ansible-orchestration.html) orchestration flow
 * ..

+And of course the suggestions made by who know you?
+Cause this setup can always be improved, it will never been done..